Organizations Shying from Digital Transformation are at Risk

 Can you tell us a bit about your background?

 I started with Deloitte, one of the “Big Four,” and stayed there for five years.
 I transitioned to industry and spent time as an assistant controller and controller in construction, real estate, and software.
 After my time with Deloitte, I started working for Apollo Group, which is the parent company of the University of Phoenix.
-I was brought on to help get their processes under control.
-They were struggling through a couple of [financial] restatements.
-New finance team leadership were brought on to “turn things around.”
+I was brought on to help get their processes under control as they were growing rapidly and expanding globally.
 As a part of that, I took them through that finance transformation — that’s how I came across BlackLine.

 We implemented BlackLine at Apollo.
 I liked the company and product so much that I started talking to Therese Tucker, BlackLine’s CEO, and she invited me to go and work for them.
 I picked up, moved to California, and have been working with BlackLine since 2011.
 I’m not exclusively in California.
 I spend quite a bit of time traveling for work.